 Yoga is an ancient practice rooted in Indian philosophy, but is practiced by people all over the world.
 It is a physical, mental, and spiritual practice aimed at bringing inner peace and wellness.
 At IOME, we are focusing on the physical side of yoga (asanas = postures) while integrating some meditation and breathwork with our practice as well.
-Anyone wanting to explore the practice of yoga can experience benefits regardless of religious affiliation or physical capabilities (aka you don't need to be flexibility to join!)
+Anyone wanting to explore the practice of yoga can experience benefits regardless of religious affiliation or physical capabilities (aka you don't need to be flexible to join!)

 What is the difference between Hatha and Vinyasa?